oscarb92/node-wp-login/README.md

 ### DESCRIPTION
 This app is powered by Node JS and allows you to login via JS to a WordPress site.
-This application connects to the database to do the verification and create the login Cookies.
+The application connects to the database to do the verification and create the login Cookies.

 ### IMPORTANT: